 Helicopter crashes onto roof of New York City building, killing one

-NEW YORK: At least one person was killed when a helicopter crashed onto the roof of a building in Midtown Manhattan on Monday (Jun 10), emergency officials said.
+NEW YORK: A helicopter made a crash landing onto the roof of a midtown Manhattan skyscraper on Monday (Jun 10), killing at least one person and sending a plume of smoke skyward from the top of the building, which was shrouded in fog.

-The crash occurred shortly before 2.00pm (2.00am Singapore time Tuesday) in rain and fog.
+The crash occurred shortly before 2.00pm (2.00am Singapore time Tuesday) on a rainy day at the AXA Equitable Centre at 787 Seventh Avenue.

-Dozens of emergency vehicles swarmed the busy area around Seventh Avenue between 51st and 52nd streets, a few blocks north of Times Square.
+Dozens of emergency vehicles swarmed the busy area, a few blocks north of Times Square.

 The city fire department said on Twitter around 2.40pm that one unidentified person was killed.
 Media reports said the person killed was the helicopter pilot.